 The blaming of “communists” in the title is a nod to my Taiwanese calligraphy teacher, who always called Chinese simplified characters “communist characters”.
-I understand this is a common association in the area.

 Unrelated trivia: 志 has a Japanese reading with the record number of syllables (moræ) for common-use characters, 5: kokorozashi.
-In the original Chinese use, characters always represent one syllable, which typically is also one morpheme; in this case zhì “intention”.
+In the original Chinese use, characters almost always represent one syllable, which is typically one morpheme; in this case zhì “intention”.
 This was equated to the Japanese composite word kokoro-zashi “pointing-of-heart” ≅ “intention”, and because the word is considered to be an uninflected noun, all the syllables (and three morphemes) get packed inside the single character.
 There are larger readings in non-common-use characters, and Kanjidic has some oddities which include entire phrases, like kotobagauruwasii “words are lovely” as a reading for 誗; but these are strange extremes (I wonder where did they even came from), whereas kokorozashi is an everyday word widely written with the single 志.